qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single:measure;angles

 By default, |mActionMeasure| :sup:`Measure Line`: |qg| measures real distances between given points according to a defined ellipsoid.
-You candefine a rubberband color and your preferred measurement units (meters or feet) and angle units (degrees, radians and gon) in the menu option :menuselection:`Settings --> Options`.
+You can define a rubberband color and your preferred measurement units (meters or feet) and angle units (degrees, radians and gon) in the menu option :menuselection:`Settings --> Options --> Map Tools`.
 The tool then allows you to
 click points on the map.
 Each segment length, as well as the total, shows up in the measure window.
 To stop measuring, click your right mouse button.